dfinity/interface-spec/spec/index.md

               request_id: hash_of_map(Q)}))

 where `RootSubnetId` is the a priori known principal of the root subnet.
 Moreover, all timestamps in `R.signatures`, the certificate `Cert`, and its optional delegation must be "recent enough".

-Canister methods that do not change the canister state (except for cycle balance change due to message execution) can be executed more efficiently.
-This method provides that ability, and returns the canister's response directly within the HTTP response.

 ### Effective canister id {#http-effective-canister-id}